 Lieutenant Charles Hazlett brought Battery D, 5th United States Artillery to the top of the hill.
-From there his six 10-Pounder Parrot Rifles supported the Federal line.
+From there, his six 10-Pounder Parrot Rifles supported the Federal line.

 Then there was Colonel Patrick O’Rorke.
 Paddy graduated at the top of his West Point class in June of 1861.
 O’Rorke was killed while leading a charge down the southeastern face of Little Round Top.

 The actions of Vincent, Weed, Hazlett, and O’Rorke have all been overshadowed by one man, Joshua Lawrence Chamberlain.
 Chamberlain’s fame has grown exponentially since the battle.
-His postwar self aggrandizement, coupled with the release of both The Killer Angels, and the movie Gettysburg, have tainted the historiography of the battle forever.
-(See Gary Adelman’s excellent book The Myth of Little Round Top; or Thomas Desjardin’s These Honored Dead: The Story of How Gettysburg Shaped American Memory.)
+His postwar self-aggrandizement, coupled with the release of both The Killer Angels, and the movie Gettysburg, have tainted the historiography of the battle forever.
+(See Garry Adelman’s excellent book The Myth of Little Round Top; or Thomas Desjardin’s These Honored Dead: The Story of How Gettysburg Shaped American Memory.)
 If it’s any consolation to O’Rorke, he does have a pretty bitchen bar in town named after him.
 We at ECW highly recommend it!